-In order to appropriately assess the Program and its goals/outcomes, as well as to write personal recommendation letters, students are required to submit professional and service hours, utilizing specified forms, by the end of each semester to the Assessment Chair.
-The following examples should be utilized to determine what constitutes professional activities and services, in order to properly place activities into appropriate forms:
+To appropriately assess the Program and its goals/outcomes, and to write personal recommendation letters, students must submit professional and service hours, utilizing specified forms, by the end of each semester to the Assessment Chair.
+The following examples should be utilized to determine what constitutes professional activities and services, to properly place activities into appropriate forms:

-- Scholarly Activities: Defined as professional presentations and written submissions, as well as grants, that are not required as part of a course (Scholarly Project and Clinical Correlations requirements). - Peer-reviewed conference presentations outside of course requirements (such as Clinical Correlations Research Day) (may be scholarly project that results in a professional presentation, as not requirement of course)
+- Scholarly Activities: Defined as professional presentations, written submissions, and grants not required as part of a course (Scholarly Project and Clinical Correlations requirements). - Peer-reviewed conference presentations outside of course requirements (such as Clinical Correlations Research Day) (may be a scholarly project that results in a professional presentation, as not a requirement of course)

 - Peer-reviewed publications (may be scholarly project that results in a publication, as not requirement of course)

 - Grant application

 - Professional Development Hours: Defined as continuing education hours outside of required course requirements.

 - Professional conference attendance

 - NSC

 - CSM

 - NEXT

 - Pro Bono Networking conference

 - IPTA conferences

 - Other continuing education (online and attendance at continuing education courses)

-- Professional Service Hours: Defined as volunteer hours (no compensation) that directly relate to the profession of physical therapy and are not a required part of a course (such as Clinical Correlations).
+- Professional Service Hours: Defined as volunteer hours (no compensation) that relate to the profession of physical therapy and are not a required part of a course (such as Clinical Correlations).

-- o Service to the community (outside of required coursework)
+- Service to the community (outside of required coursework)

 - Health screenings

 - Center for Active Generation Health Screenings

 - EXTRA pro bono clinic hours (above what is required for Clinical Correlations)

 - Lunch-and-learn presentations (non-peer-reviewed)

 - EXTRA Anatomy Academy hours (outside of Scholarly Project requirements, if applicable)

 - FUNfitness Special Olympic Screens

 - EXTRA STARS volunteer hours

 - EXTRA sideline physical therapy

 - Service to the Department

 - Admission interviews

 - Advisory board presentations

-- Leadership roles within the class (ie. Class President)
+- Leadership roles within the class (i.e., Class President)

 - Professional leadership roles

 - Pro Bono Board activities (weekly meetings, board position)

 - Leadership roles within the IPTA, APTA (Student Assembly), etc.

-- Community Service Hours: Defined as volunteer hours (no compensation) that do not directly relate to the profession of physical therapy and are not a required part of a course (such as Clinical Correlations)
+- Community Service Hours: Defined as volunteer hours (no compensation) that do not relate to the profession of physical therapy and are not a required part of a course (such as Clinical Correlations)

 - Service to the community (outside of required coursework)

 - Miracle League

 - Pro bono fundraisers

 - Special Olympics buddy

 - Food, shoe, bear, etc. donations

 - Soup kitchen

 - Gospel Mission